Four Seasons Invites Virtual Participation in the 41st Annual Terry Fox Run Wilket Creek in Toronto

 Forever Terry: A Legacy in Letters

 “Terry will always be a part of not only the history of Canada but of humanity.
 It was an honour and privilege to know him and to be a part of his brave and hopeful marathon.
-As I committed to Terry four decades ago, I will not rest until his dream is realized and we will not stop running until the battle is won.”
+As I committed to Terry four decades ago, I will not rest until his dream is realised and we will not stop running until the battle is won.”

 Realising Terry’s Dream